searchivarius/PermTest/README.md

 PermTest
 ========

 Permutation algorithms for unadjusted pair-wise significance testing and testing with adjustment for multiple comparisons.
+This is designed primarily for a standard IR evaluation, where one or more method is represented by vectors of real-value performance scores.
+Each vector element is a query-specific value of an effectiveness metric such as ERR, NDCG, or MAP.

 The code is released under the Apache License Version 2.0 http://www.apache.org/licenses/.

  EvalUtil: